JudeAlmaden/QuizCodeIgniterAlmaden/README.md

-This is just a quiz, Nothign to see here
+This is just a quiz, Nothing to see here